Gpeter01/git_landingpage/README.md

-# Before for I commence the project
+# Before I commence the project
     My thoughts on it all.
 I have been able to learn a lot so far, with this project I would be putting everything into practice, it is gonna be wild.
 I have been able to get a very foundational knowledge about flexbox.
 I am going to put it all in here.
 I am hoping to get even better understanding